 I’ll now go into a each of these qualities a bit more in depth:

 “Vulnerability is not winning or losing; it’s having the courage to show up and be seen when we have no control over the outcome.
 Vulnerability is not weakness; it’s our greatest measure of courage.”
 Brené Brown

 As an artist, you already know how to lead with vulnerability in order to fully express yourself - this holds true for your fundraising conversations, too.

 Donors frequently make donations inspired by the connection they are developing with the specific person making the ask.
 The level of vulnerability that you, the (artistic!) fundraiser implements, is directly connected with how successful you will be in connecting with the potential donor.

 I don’t believe that fundraisers should work with a prescribed script.
-In order to be effective fundraisers, you need to utilise who you are as an individual: your personal opinions and tastes, your specific brand of humour, your particular expertise, and your unique experiences.
+In order to be effective fundraisers, you need to utilize who you are as an individual: your personal opinions and tastes, your specific brand of humor, your particular expertise, and your unique experiences.

 We’re all accustomed to people who want something from us presenting themselves as sleek, styled, and curated - the best way to stand out is to present yourself as authentically as possible.